 This training blended program may be conducted in two stages.
 First GIDM may organize virtual classroom and orient the participant with basics of DRM & Compressive School Safety approaches.
 During the residential program, participant may able to get theoretical as well as practical knowledge of Fire Hazard.
 Following tools may use:

-PowerPoint Presentation Interaction and experience sharing Reading material (Soft Copy only)
+PowerPoint Presentation Interaction and experience sharing Reading material (Soft Copy only) Flip chart to be used: Hindi/ Gujarati

-Flip chart

 Presentations (Soft copy only) Language